agathosj/DCM_CNBT_PTSD/README.md

 The [Run_LOOCV_PTCI.m](Run_LOOCV_PTCI.m) script will reproduce the LOOCV results predicting posttraumatic cognitions in the PTSD group from modulation of MPFC-to-MDT connectivity during cognitive restructuring (Supplementary Figure SF1B-E).

-## Notes
+## NOTES – IMPORTANT
-* Due to their large file size, the GCM files which contain subject-level DCM estimates ([GCM.mat](GCM.mat) for the main DCM analyses; [PTSD_GCM_PTCI.mat](PTSD_GCM_PTCI.mat) for supplementary LOOCV analyses within the PTSD group) should be downloaded separately and placed in the same directory as the .m script files.
+Due to GitHub's system for storing large files, the GCM files which contain subject-level DCM estimates ([GCM.mat](GCM.mat) for the main DCM analyses; [PTSD_GCM_PTCI.mat](PTSD_GCM_PTCI.mat) for supplementary LOOCV analyses within the PTSD group) need to be downloaded separately and placed in the same directory as the .m script files.

+To correctly download the GCM files, click on the file in the repository and click on either the 'Raw' or 'Download raw file' button.
+GCM files that are obtained by downloading the whole repository (e.g., as a .zip file) will not work.